ON LEAVE: Spring 2020

 Areas of Research: East Asian Studies, History of Environmental Sciences, Material Culture, STS, Technology and Society

-At Harvard, Seow will be offering courses in the history of modern science and technology in East Asia, the history of science, technology, and capitalism, the history of energy, and the history of the automobile.
+At Harvard, Seow offers or will be offering courses in the history of modern science and technology in East Asia, the history of the factory, and the history of technology and capitalism.

 Born and raised in Singapore, Seow received his B.A. in History and Political Science from McGill University and his Ph.D. in History and East Asian Languages from Harvard University.
 Before joining the Harvard faculty in 2017, he was an Assistant Professor of History at Cornell University.